 Raccoon Valley Swim Club Visits

-We are able to offer open swim visits to the local swim club on Tuesdays and Thursdays.
+We are expecting to be able to offer open swim visits to the local swim club on Tuesdays and Thursdays.
 All students are required to come with us to the swim club, but they are not required to enter the water.
-We remain socially distanced while not in the water and are following all rules in place for swim clubs etc. during the pandemic.

 Lunch, Snacks and Food